- $3 per 1,000 master images accessed each month. 8¢ per GB of CDN bandwidth for images delivered each month.

 - Risk-free trial: no credit card required to sign up, $10 credit, cancel anytime

-- Smooth integration using our client and framework libraries and documentation
+- Smoothly integrate using our client libraries, framework plugins, examples, and API documentation

 - Account-level analytics to track usage & spending over time

 - Monthly billing with secure credit card payments

 - We bill on the 1st of each month for the previous month’s total.
 Master image and bandwidth counts also reset then.

 - For Standard accounts, we charge the credit card on file and email a receipt.